-3 The middle class or bourgeoisie includes the white and black elite (or haute bourgeoisie) and the lower middle class (or petite bourgeoisie).
+&lt;sup>2 The middle class or bourgeoisie includes the white and black elite (or haute bourgeoisie) the middle middle class (for bourgeoisie) and the lower middle class (or petite bourgeoisie). economic human rights of the underclass are in a dismal state of affairs.
+According to the